Quelle: Katja Thiele / plan B Werbeagentur

 Bremen also has a long-standing tradition of tea-drinking.
 The locals like a storm in their tea cup, or at least a few clouds!
 According to the Teehandelskontor, rule number one for a tea ceremony is never stir the milk into the tea.
 Then there's the largely organic Teestübchen in the heart of the Schnoor quarter, where they serve not only tea but hearty Bremen meals like knipp, labskaus and kükenragout.
 The latter translates as 'chick ragu', but don't worry, it's actually a poussin dish.

-Two more personal recommendations from Martina: indulge in oysters and cava at the quayside market or try the Town Musicians platter from the market on Domshof square.
-Bremen is credited with inventing the rollo, a type of falafel wrap.
-Ingrid reports on her ultimate rollo.
+Bremen is credited with inventing the rollo, a type of falafel wrap - try Tandour located in the Viertel.
 Burgers might not originate from Bremen, but they certainly are all the rage here.
 For the best burgers, try Rock & Wurst, the Burgermeister in the Radisson or Sail City Bremerhaven, where you can try water buffalo burgers made from locally sourced meat.